projectfluent/fluent/guide/terms.md

 Finnish, Hungarian, all Slavic languages), the *about* preposition governs the grammatical case of the complement.
 It might be accusative (German), ablative (Latin), or locative (Slavic languages).
-The grammatical cases can be defined as variants of the same tem and referred to via parameterization from other messages.
+The grammatical cases can be defined as variants of the same term and referred to via parameterization from other messages.
 This is what happens in the `about` message above.

 If no parameters are passed into the term, or if the term is referenced